Peter-TMK/Employee-s-Attrition/README.md

 Following attributes are available for every employee.

-Satisfaction Level
+Satisfaction Level,
-Last evaluation
+Last evaluation,
-Number of projects
+Number of projects,
-Average monthly hours
+Average monthly hours,
-Time spent at the company
+Time spent at the company,
-Whether they have had a work accident
+Whether they have had a work accident,
-Whether they have had a promotion in the last 5 years Departments (column sales)
+Whether they have had a promotion in the last 5 years, Departments (columnÂ sales),
-Salary
+Salary,
-Whether the employee has left
+Whether the employee has left.

 Objective:
 What type of employees are leaving?